Privacy Policy

 If you are interested in details related to data processing as part of Google Analytics, we encourage you to read the explanations prepared by Google here.

-We use marketing tools provided by Facebook Ireland Limited.
+We use marketing tools provided by Meta Platforms Ireland Limited.
 As part of these tools, we direct you to advertisements on Facebook.

 Microsoft Clarity